gurjot06oct/Competitive-Programming/Number Theory/13 Fibonacci Numbers.md

 This formula is easy to prove by induction, but it can be deduced with the help of the concept of generating functions or by solving a functional equation.

-You can immediately notice that the second term's absolute value is always less than $ 1 $, and it also decreases very rapidly (exponentially).
-Hence the value of the first term alone is "almost" $ F_n $.
+You can immediately notice that the second term's absolute value is always less than$$1 $, and it also decreases very rapidly (exponentially).
+Hence the value of the first term alone is "almost"$$F_n $.
 This can be written strictly as:

 $
 F_n = \left[\frac{\left(\frac{1 + \sqrt{5}}{2}\right)^n}{\sqrt{5}}\right]